Moore-Caleb/Python-/README.md

-# Python code for Tri Tech
+# Python Code for Tri Tech